 The case of Enviro Legal Action v.
 Union of India, (2011) 8 SCC 161 elaborated the scope of Article 137 of the Indian Constitution.
 The SC in the case of Kamlesh Verma v.
 Mayawati, (2013) 8 SCC 320 further held as under: “(A) When the review will be maintainable: Discovery of new and important matter or […]Read more "The Nature of Judicial Power: Powers of Review of the Supreme Court"

 “The power to invalidate a legislative or executive act lies with the Court.
 A judicial pronouncement, either declaratory or conferring rights on the citizens cannot be set at naught by a subsequent legislative act for that would amount to an encroachment on the judicial powers.
 However, the legislature would be competent to pass an amending […]Read more "The Nature of Judicial Power: Hon’ble Justice Ranjan Gogoi"

-It is summed up beautifully: “Sitting here at the end of 2015, [and now the beginning of 2016] we’ve had 41 years since Royappa, and it is still unclear what the Arbitrariness Test is really about.”
-Mihir, however, is forceful in his decision that, “the content of Article 14 cannot change in the manner suggested by […]Read more "The Nature of Judicial Power: Mihir Naniwadekar"
+‘Sitting here at the end of 2015, we’ve had 41 years since Royappa, and it is still unclear what the Arbitrariness Test is really about.’
+Mihir, however, is forceful in his conclusion that, ‘the content of Article 14 cannot change in the manner suggested by the Court.’
+It cannot be so that no one can challenge a law as […]Read more "The Nature of Judicial Power: Mihir Naniwadekar"